psx95/learning-go/concurrency/context.md

 #### Caveats when using Contexts
 1. Canceling contexts doesn't necessarily mean that the goroutines should immediately terminate what they're doing.
 2. Canceling contexts doesn't cause the goroutines using that context to stop.
-Canceling contexts, merely sends a signal to all the child contexts and it is the responsibility of the programmer to actually check for the cancelation and exit the goroutine.
+Canceling contexts, merely sends a signal to all the child contexts and it is the responsibility of the programmer to actually check for the cancellation and exit the goroutine.

 #### Conventions around the context in Go
 When using contexts in Go, there are the following conventions around its use -